 The most common side effects include, but are not limited to, temporary injection-site reactions, redness, pain/tenderness, firmness, swelling, lumps/bumps, bruising, itching, and discoloration.
 As with all skin injection procedures, keep the area clean and protected to avoid any risk of infection.

 Most side effects are mild or moderate and their duration is short (7 days or less).
 Minor inflammation or swelling normally begin to resolve within 24 hours but have been reported to last as long as several weeks.
 Makeup can be applied immediately after to cover minor bruising or redness that may occur.
 Most patients resume normal activities a few hours after receiving treatment.
 Minimize strenuous exercise and exposure to extensive sun or heat within the first 24 hours following treatment.
 Application of ice intermittently for a short period of time after the treatment will help reduce swelling.

 Immediately after treatment there is temporary swelling and firmness lasting on average two weeks, thereafter, it will soften and take on the characteristics of the surrounding tissue.

 All products are FDA-approved.
 The components have been used for over twenty years in other specialties of medicine.
 There have been minor complications reported by some patients where lumpiness or small nodules have occurred after treatment.
 Complications of this nature have normally resolved within two months.

-If there is any history of herpes on the face we recommend taking an oral antiviral pill prior to your treatment.
+If you have any history of herpes on the face, we recommend taking an oral antiviral pill prior to your treatment.
 Bruising risks can be minimized by avoiding aspirin, Advil, Aleve, Motrin, ibuprofen, ginkgo biloba, ginseng, concentrated garlic and alcohol for one week prior to treatment.